BlitheWells/StudyNotes/J2EE/web-servlet-url-pattern.md

 As below configuration, url-pattern is "/rest/*"

-If controller mapping define as below, then the request url that will be resolved should be /rest/service/test
+If controller mapping define as below, then the request url that will be matched should be /rest/service/test

 ```java
 @RequestMapping("service")